|

 neighborhood!

-I'm a distance learning student living in Ohio who is about
+I'm a distance learning student living in Ohio who is about to

-sit for the VTNE?
+for the VTNE?

 When you are in your last set of classes, or after you